zzzzzzzzzt11/Computer-Vison-Practice/README.md

- This are some computer vison practices
+ These are some computer vison practices